 Special consideration should be given to condensation risk where non-breathable insulation products are installed on the outside of the timber frame structure.
+Joints between foil faced external insulation boards, must not be taped as this forms a vapour control layer on the cold side of the insulation.

-Vapour Control Layer (VCL)
+Vapour control layer (VCL)